-Because I believe that it is not necessary that anyone who was born into a family with business training can become a successful entrepreneur without regular internships, hard work, learning tricks for doing business and creative ideas.
+Entrepreneurs are considered to be creative, impulsive and risk-taking, but do you need a certain personality to succeed?
+The answer is both.
+Entrepreneurs need to find something they think they were born to do and then develop the skills to enroll people in their vision.
+It is not necessary that anyone who was born into a family with business training can become a successful entrepreneur without regular internships, hard work, learning tricks for doing business and creative ideas.
 Even inherited skills are necessary to be polished according to the present tense.

 So, I think these skills could be taught and trained.
 When studying entrepreneurship, it is important not only to take into account the personality of the entrepreneur, but also his social environment.
 Entrepreneurs are born out of need, not someone's concentration or determination.
 The entrepreneur is vulnerable and must be able to work with many people who may have opposing views.